dfoerderreuther/console-builder/README.md

 # Console-Builder

-This is a small builder api based on JLine and Guava.
+This is a small builder api for a console application.
+It supports validation, completion and history.
+Used libraries (compile and runtime) are jline and guava.

 ## Usage